The Jerry Springer Show: 1994–2000: Overhaul and ratings success

+2000–2005: Continued controversies

-In 2000, Springer was given a five-year, $30 million contract extension paying him $6 million per year.
-The same year, a married couple, Ralf and Eleanor Panitz, were guests on an episode of the show entitled "Secret Mistresses Confronted" with Mr. Panitz's ex-wife, Nancy Campbell-Panitz, in which they complained about Ms. Campbell-Panitz's behavior and accused her of stalking them.
-Hours after it was broadcast on July 24, 2000, Ms. Campbell-Panitz was found dead in a home that the three were fighting over, and Florida police soon confirmed that they were treating the death as a homicide.
-It was then reported that Mr. Panitz, having been issued a first-degree murder warrant for the death, was trying to flee to Canada to avoid prosecution.
+Diller's demands to tone down the show, coupled with it losing the top spot in the ratings, led to speculation that Springer would seek a new distributor after his contract expired in 2000.
+However, he remained with Studios USA, signing a five-year deal worth $30 million.
+The same year, a married couple, Ralf and Eleanor Panitz, were guests on an episode of the show entitled "Secret Mistresses Confronted" with Panitz's ex-wife, Nancy Campbell-Panitz, in which they complained about Campbell-Panitz's behavior and accused her of stalking them.
+Hours after it was broadcast, on July 24, 2000, Campbell-Panitz was found dead in a home that the three were fighting over, and Florida police soon confirmed that they were treating the death as a homicide.
+It was then reported that Ralf Panitz, having been issued a first-degree murder warrant for the death, was trying to flee to Canada to avoid prosecution.
 Upon news of the 52-year-old woman's murder, a spokeswoman for the program issued a statement saying that it was "a terrible tragedy".

 In August 2000, Springer appeared on CNN's Larry King Live to discuss the incident, claiming that it "had nothing to do with the show" and that his talk show does not glamorize deviant behavior.
-On March 27, 2002, after a 10-day trial and 18 hours of deliberating from jurors, Mr. Panitz was convicted of the murder and sentenced to life in prison.
+On March 27, 2002, after a 10-day trial and 18 hours of deliberating from jurors, Ralf Panitz was convicted of the murder and sentenced to life in prison.